aagamezl/aagamezl.github.io/content/pages/about.md

 I'm a senior software engineer from Colombia, with a passion for cutting edge technologies, good development practices, and implementing techniques to improve software quality.
 I love attending technology meetings and conferences and I'm a co-organizer of the Brodevhood Technology Meetup in Medellín.
 On the other hand, I love reading comics and manga, dogs (I have 2 Huskies and a Labrador), video games and listening to music.

+## Contact

+If you want or need to contact me, send me an [email](mailto:alvaroagamez@outlook.com) and I will gladly read you.

 This site is created with my own static site generator, is blazing fast and easy to install and use, please take a look, is free and I'm sure that you will enjoy using it.

 ## Contribute